nmxmxh/master-ovasabi/docs/service-refactor.md

 ---

-## 4. Integration with `graceful` Orchestration
+## 4. Centralized Orchestration via graceful.Handler

-- All orchestration, error handling, and state transitions use canonical event types and key patterns
+- All event emission, error handling, and state transitions use the handler, which emits canonical envelopes and logs all actions.
-- State transitions (e.g., from `requested` to `started` to `success`/`failed`/`completed`) are explicitly emitted as events
-- Graceful workflows emit and listen for events using the `{service}:{action}:v{version}:{state}` format
-- All orchestration logic references generated event constants
+- Legacy event emission methods are removed; only `EmitEventEnvelopeWithLogging` is used.
+- Handler is injected into all services and orchestrates all event flows.

 ---